 Connect with an advocate

-Advocacy services continue to be available to students, faculty, and staff while Eckerd operates remotely due to coronavirus.
-The confidential advocate will meet over video or phone with anyone who would like support, has questions about services and resources currently available through Eckerd or in their community, needs assistance accessing services, is engaging in a Title IX process, or would like to discuss anything related to interpersonal power-based violence, intimate partner violence, sexual violence, harassment, etc. The advocate is also available to meet individually or join online classes if you are incorporating any of these topics into course material or class projects.
+Advocacy services continue to be available to students, faculty, and staff.
+The confidential advocate will meet virtually with anyone who would like support, has questions about services and resources available through Eckerd or in their local community, needs assistance accessing services, is engaging in a Title IX process, or would like to discuss anything related to interpersonal power-based violence, intimate partner violence, sexual violence, harassment, etc. The advocate is also available to meet individually or join online classes if you are incorporating any of these topics into course material or class projects.
 In-person meetings on campus are available by appointment.